katur/eegi/INSTALL.md

 ### Database

-Also in local_settings.py, add connection info for dev database.
+In `eegi/eegi/local_settings.py`, add connection info for dev database.
 This could be a dev database that already exists on another dev machine, or a new database on your own machine; you could import an existing dump, or you could generate the database schema